-Ontario Youth Apprenticeship Program (OYAP)
+Youth Apprenticeship Program (OYAP)

 The Ontario Youth Apprenticeship Program allows Ontario secondary school students to fast track into a skilled trade of their choice.
-There are two types of OYAP opportunities available to students:
+There are two types of OYAP programs available to students:

-The first option is a unique combination of in-school trades training combined with a high school Cooperative Education Program.
-Students are registered as apprentices and attend a Trades School one to three days a week to earn their Level 1 trade certification.
+The first option is a unique combination of community college trades training and a high school Cooperative Education Program.
+Students are registered as apprentices and attend college one to three days a week to earn their Basic Level 1 of the trade qualifications.
 Students spend the remainder of the week at work placements earning two to three high school credits while accumulating hours toward their apprenticeship requirements.
-This full-day program takes place during the second semester of their grade 12 year.
+This full-day program usually takes place during the second semester.

-- Positions in this program are only available to students in Grade 12 who are eligible to graduate. - Students who return for a fifth year will only be allowed to participate with special permission. - Community Involvement hours must be completed and documented when the program commences. - · Candidates demonstrating success in the recommended Math, Science, English, and Technological

-Studies will be interviewed by a panel from both education and industry to gain entrance into the program.

-- Successful candidates will require registration in a 4-credit Cooperative Education Program.
-A related Cooperative Education placement during Grade 11 is highly recommended.
-Where possible, enrollment in a related Specialist High Skills Major program is also an asset. - A transportation allowance is available to subsidize the cost of attending the Training Delivery Agent. - The cost of training is absorbed by the Ministry of Labour, Immigration, Training and Skills Development.
+- Positions in this program are only available to students in Grade 12 who are eligible to graduate. - Students who return for a fifth year will only be allowed to participate with special permission. - Student involvement hours must be completed and documented at the time of indenturing. - Candidates demonstrating success in the recommended Math, Science, English, and Technological Studies will be interviewed by a panel from both education and industry to gain entrance into the program. - Successful candidates will require registration in a two or three credit Cooperative Education Program and two Dual Credits during second semester.
+A related Cooperative Education placement during Grade 11 is highly recommended. - A transportation allowance is available to subsidize the cost of attending the College Program. - The cost of College training is absorbed by the Ministry of Training, Colleges and Universities.

-Note: OYAP Level 1 program students will receive Dual Credits along with their Co-op credits.
+Note: OYAP Level 1 program students will receive Dual Credits along with their Coop credits.
 For further information about Dual Credits, speak to a Guidance Counsellor at your school.

-Accelerated Programs for February 2024

-Program Training Delivery Agent Auto Service Tech Welding Hairstylist Plumbing General Carpenter Industrial Mechanic Millwright Cook Electrician

-Fleming College X X

-Durham College X X X X X X

-Durham D.S.B.
-X
+Tentative Accelerated Programs for February 2022 Industrial Mechanic Program General Carpenter Auto Service Tech Plumbing Cook Millwright Hairstylist Electrical Welding Training Delivery Agent X Fleming College Durham College Χ Χ X Х Х Χ X Durham D.S.B.

-A second form of OYAP participation is available to any Cooperative Education student, with a placement in a skilled trade, who is at least 15 years of age and has 14 credits.
-These OYAP students do not complete their trade's Level 1 certification.
+A second form of OYAP participation is available to any Cooperative Education student, with a placement in an Apprenticeable Trade, who is at least 16 years of age and has 16 credits.
+These OYAP students do not complete their trade's Basic Level 1 course at a College.
 Instead, Student Learning Plans are developed for them based on training standards for their trade.

-- Students can be registered as apprentices and apply any competencies achieved through their Co-op placement toward their apprenticeship. - An OYAP student in this program can participate in any of 144 recognized trades and potentially earn between two and four secondary credits.
+- Students can be registered as apprentices and apply any competencies achieved through their Coop placement toward their apprenticeship. - An OYAP student in this program can participate in any of more than 150 recognized trades and earn potentially between two and four secondary credits.

-For more information, contact your Guidance or Co-op Department or visit oyapkprdsb.ca.
+For more information, contact your Guidance, Tech or Cooperative Education Teacher, or visit www.kprschools.ca.